OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-google-cloud-configmap.png)

-All of which results in Httpd serving the contents of the ConfigMap resource as a web page under the public IP address of the Service resource.
+All of which results in HTTPD serving the contents of the ConfigMap resource as a web page under the public IP address of the Service resource.

 ![](kubernetes-httpd-webpage.png)